-In summary, some important identification issues that should be considered include:
+In summary, important identification issues to consider:

-- 1. No single test should be used to identify a Highly Capable Student. - 2.
-Stay away from adding the test scores or simply using the composite score for your final selection of students because you lose valuable data that makes a student unique in his/her characteristics and learning profile. - 3.
-Uneven profiles in a student's scores may warrant further investigation to see if the ability is masked by a disability, language familiarity, etc. - Consider using local norms on assessments since they provide more accurate information about how students are performing compared to their peers locally.
+- 1. No single test should be used to identify a Highly Capable Student. - Stay away from adding the test scores or simply using the composite score for your final selection of students because you lose valuable data that makes a student unique in his/her characteristics and learning profile. - 3.
+Uneven profiles in a student's scores may warrant further investigation to see if the ability is masked by a disability, language familiarity, etc. - 4.
+Consider using local norms on assessments since they provide more accurate information about how students are performing compared to their peers locally.

-Some Important Information on Testing
+Some Important Information on Testing Code of Fair Testing Practices in Education